floneum/floneum-site/doc_src/en/developer/first_plugin.md

 # Your First plugin

-Plugins can be created in any language that supports [WASM](https://webassembly.org).
-This example will use [rust](https://www.rust-lang.org/).
+This example will use [rust](https://www.rust-lang.org/) to build an addition plugin for Floneum.

 First, edit your cargo.toml to add the rust_adapter dependancy and change the crate type to a dynamicly linked (C-like) library
 ```toml